-- This is an experimental course! - I don't know which parts of this course will give you problems - We need to work together to tweak the content, presentation, etc. - I welcome any and all feedback and suggestions on how to make the course better - We have some flexibility to re-order/change topics - □ Be playful! - Be ambitious!
+- □ I don't know which parts of this course will give you problems - We need to work together to tweak the content, presentation, etc. - □ I welcome any and all feedback and suggestions on how to make the course better - We have some flexibility to re-order/change topics - Be playful! - □ Be ambitious!